ltonetwork/lto-wallet/README.md

 _In the commands in this README replace `APP` with either ~~`explorer`~~ or `wallet`._

-The new wallet is project is [ltonetwork/lto-network-explorer](https://github.com/ltonetwork/lto-network-explorer).
+The new explorer project is [ltonetwork/lto-network-explorer](https://github.com/ltonetwork/lto-network-explorer).

 ## Development server